 My folks splurged for an oversized suite at the back of the ship and had a great view and larger balcony, but they barely spent any time in the cabin so I’m not sure it was worth it.
 The ocean-view balcony cabins we had were just fine as far as I’m concerned!
 We all loved the fabulous little towel critters made by our cabin steward each day when he tidied the rooms.

 I really enjoy the food on Norwegian cruises.
 It’s so kid-friendly and enjoyable!
 Z was always able to find things she loved at the buffets for breakfast, lunch and dinner.
 While I personally prefer the non-buffet restaurants, it was nice to be able to get the cousins fed first at the buffet and then send them off to the kids club so the adults could enjoy a nice sit-down meal with table service.
-In addition to the buffets, we all enjoyed meals at Versailles, O’Sheehans, Ginza, Moderno, Aqua and Le Bistro.
+In addition to the buffet, we all enjoyed meals at Versailles, O’Sheehans, Ginza, Moderno, Aqua and Le Bistro.
 Z still craves the yummy deluxe breakfast buffet with fresh fruits, pastries and “mashed potatoes” (aka whipped cream) galore.

-If you ask Zoe, her favorite things about the cruise were having fun with her cousins in their cabin, in the hot tubs, in the pools, in the kids club and all over the ship.
+If you ask Zoe, her favorite things about the cruise were having fun with her cousins in their cabin, the hot tubs, the pools, the kids club and all over the ship.
 Having all three girls on the cruise together was a joy for everyone, and we got fantastic photos every single day – both our own and the ubiquitous professional photographers’ snaps.

 Each night after dinner, we all headed to the Stardust theatre for wonderful evening performances by musicians, acrobats, dancers, singers and magicians.
 It was like a taste of America’s Got Talent live on stage every night, and we loved it!
 As part of the kids club program, all the kids learned and practiced a circus routine and put on a big show on the last day at sea on that very same Stardust theatre stage.
-That was another highlight for sure!
+That was another highlight for sure.

 In addition, there was a musical group, the Astorga Latin Duo, who performed nearly every afternoon or early evening on the cruise and quickly became the girls’ favorites.
 Anytime Carla Astorga was singing, the girls had to be front and center, dancing along to the music.
 Carla soon called the girls by name and brought them up on stage to dance with her, making Z and her cousins feel like rock stars!
 I wish she had a CD because we surely would have bought it – she has an absolutely amazing voice.

 Another fun activity on the last day at sea was a painting class.
 I had intended to take it with Z, but they were short on space so I gave up my spot and simply watched and photographed her painting instead.
 I enjoyed it just as much that way – and I’m sure my canvas never would have turned out as great as Z’s!
-I loved seeing our little artist do her thing and the end result – a beautiful sunset painting – is a lovely memory from our time on the ship.
+I loved seeing our little artist do her thing and the end result, a beautiful sunset painting, is a lovely memory from our time on the ship.

 As for our time off the ship, I loved each stop in Mexico.
 Christmas Day we docked in Puerto Vallarta and went ashore en famille for a fun shore excursion day visiting Yelapa and Majahuitas.
-First, we boarded a catamaran motor boat to Majahutas Cove for snorkeling and sea kayaking, which we all enjoyed very much.
+First, we boarded a catamaran motor boat to Majahuitas Cove for snorkeling and sea kayaking, which we all enjoyed very much.
 While deep water snorkeling off the boat, Z, E and I got to see an octopus and parrot fish interacting.
 They may have been dancing, fighting or playing – we weren’t sure which, but it was so cool to watch and seemed fairly amicable!
 We had lunch aboard the boat, entertainment from the wacky crew headed by “Sexy Alan,” and then motored over to Yelapa, a tiny jungle village with a steep, dirt road climb up to a picturesque waterfall.

 E and Z opted to stay on the beach at Yelapa cove and play in the waves, but the rest of the family embarked on the Yelapa village/ waterfall hike.
 I took tons of photos and video – it was picturesque and beautiful, but also a pretty close-up look at extreme poverty.
 We ended up hiking back down to the beach after the waterfall, where I met up with E and Z who were having a blast playing in the waves!
 We all ended up getting pretty roasted that day – I always forget to dry off and reapply sunscreen.
 Oops!
 After our time at the beach, we headed to the Yelapa dock where we waited for the catamaran to pick us up and take us back to the Norwegian Star.
 All in all, a very fun day for the whole gang.
 Back on the dock by the ship, we shopped a little at the market and picked up a couple of adorable little jeweled turtles made from onyx and Mexican opal – I just love them!